mjocean/PyProcGameHD-SkeletonGame/README.markdown

 2. ``config.yaml``

-    Use the default provided.
-TODO: Paste documetnation from pinballcontrollers forum
+  This file lives in the root of your game folder.
+It is the only yaml file that isn't placed in the config folder.
+It defines the paths to the asset files your game will need (images, lampshows, sounds), SkeletonGame specific settings (which modes to enable or disable), DMD specific settings (resolution, fps), window settings (border, scale, dot-effect), whether to connect to the real P-ROC hardware or not ('FakePinProc'), and finally a mapping of keyboard keys to switch numbers (for testing when the real P-ROC is not connected).

+  The Sample Game's [config.yaml file](https://raw.githubusercontent.com/mjocean/PyProcGameHD-SkeletonGame/master/SampleGame/config.yaml) should help.

-3. ``machine.yaml``
+3. ``config/machine.yaml``

     This is the machine definition file.
-It defines all the switches, lamps and coils in your machine.
-Some samples are available.
+It maps all the switches, lamps and coils in your machine to easier to use logical names.
+Some samples are available, including the [T2.yaml example in the Sample Game](https://raw.githubusercontent.com/mjocean/PyProcGameHD-SkeletonGame/master/SampleGame/config/T2.yaml)

     You **must** adhere to a few naming conventions: